To Impute or not to Impute? Missing Data in Treatment Effect Estimation: Selective imputation

 Having introduced MCM, we now explain why missing data in treatment effects should not be brushed over lightly.
 We discuss why the two common approaches to handle missing data (recall that typically missing data is either imputed, or kept as is) are not equipped to deal appropriately with missing data that interacts with treatment.
 Here we offer an alternative to these two approaches.

-\paragraph{\bf Why naive approaches don't work.} First, we have to discuss what can go wrong when naively dealing with missing data.
+{\bf Why naive approaches do not work.} First, we have to discuss what can go wrong when naively dealing with missing data.
 To aid our discussion, we simplified MCM in \cref{fig:mcm:full}, merging $\out{Z}$ into $\out{\widetilde{X}}$, and $\into{Z}$ into $\into{\widetilde{X}}$.
 Note that this is equivalent to \cref{fig:mcm} as the link between the missingness indicator and the observed covariates is completely deterministic.
 One could, with complete certainty, derive the missingness indicator from the observed covariates.
 In fact, the only way of obtaining $Z$ is to do exactly that.

 Imputing all data, i.e. the first naive approach, has the objective of recovering $X$ from $\widetilde{X}$, as accurately as possible.
 Given that $Y(w)$, is a direct function of the fully observed set of covariates, $X$, and not the partially observed set, $\widetilde{X}$, regressing $Y(w)$ on $\dot{X}$ should result in better estimates than $\widetilde{X}$.
-Contrasting supervised learning, however, the treatment effects literature is not concerned {\it just} with better estimates.
-Indeed, in treatment effects, the target is different from the {\it observed} outcomes in the dataset.
-In particular, to estimate treatment effects, one has to account for selection bias \citep{shalit2017estimating}, which is expressed in the path from $X$ to $W$ (see for example, \cref{fig:ignorability}).
+Contrasting supervised learning, however, the treatment effects literature is not {\it only} concerned with better test-set estimates.
+In particular, the target in treatment effects literature goes beyond the {\it observed} outcomes in the dataset.
+To accurately estimate treatment effects, one has to account for selection bias \citep{shalit2017estimating}, which is expressed in the path from $X$ to $W$ (see for example, \cref{fig:ignorability}).
 In our setting, this is more complicated as there exists no direct path.
 The path from $X$ to $W$ is {\it mediated} by $\out{\widetilde{X}}$.
 As explained in \Cref{sec:MCM}, treatment is decided on an individual's covariates, but also the missingness in them.
-As such, imputing away these missing data will result in information loss with respect to selection bias, making it all the more harder to counteract the bias when predicting a treatment effect.
+As such, imputing away these missing data will result in information loss with respect to selection bias, making it all the more challenging to counteract the bias when predicting a treatment effect.